dfinity/motoko/design/StableRegions.md

 - Regions are represented (see special subsection) with heap objects that are `stable`, but mutable.
 - They have special GC headers to recognize their special structure.
-- The Region table keeps track of which available IDs are in use as Region heap values are GC'd.
+- The block-region table (or a more transient bitmap)  keeps track of which blocks are in use as Region heap values are GC'd.

-#### Region allocation, re-allocation

-A region with a particular ID is first initially allocated by a global, bumped counter reaching it.

-When that happens, the region table is marked (TO DO) indicating that region is in use.

-The region heap object with that ID witnesses its lifetime, and is reclaimed by GC when it becomes unreachable.

-When the bump counter reaches its maximum value, the allocation algorithm changes to scanning the regions, looking for the first available one (with minimum ID).

-#### Region reclamation

-A heap object with a certain region ID lives until GC reclaims it, where the region table is re-marked (TO DO) to indicate that the region is free again.

-Before reusing that region, each of its block are added to the special "free blocks" region.
+Blocks can be marked during normal GC, with unmarked blocks returned to a transient free-list.
+In this design, blocks are recycled during the lifetime of a single canister version.

+Alternatively, Blocks can be marked only during deserialization after an upgrade, for bespoke, Region-only, GC during upgrades, with unmarked blocks returned to a free list.
+In this design, blocks are only recycled during upgrade from one version to the next, meaning long-lived canisters that create garbage regions will leak space.

 ### Migration from earlier designs into region system